gscibi/Classification-Project/README.md

 ### Approach

 The approach for this problem is the following:
-    1. Data Cleaning --> file name
+    1. Data import --> explore.ipynb
-    2. Exploratory Data Analysis -->
+    2. Exploratory Data Analysis --> explore.ipynb
     3. Feature Engineering -->
     4. Classification Model -->
     5. Iteration -->